TomLisankie/readertron/README.md

-* Send an email every time someone makes a Readertron share.
-Use the "email to" template, but add debugging info about whether it came from the bookmarklet.
+* Send an email every time someone makes a Readertron share:
+	- Send to all subscribers.
+	- Allow people to change "email" settings on individual subscriptions.
+(I want to follow James, but not receive emails when he posts.)
+	- Replies to those emails post comments on the post.
+	- Comment posts should include more context of the post and also the last few comments, so that the whole discussion can happen via email.

 * Pull in the old Reader posts using the Reader2k code?
 * Do the mailers asynchronously.
 Do other asynchronous things asynchronously.
 (On Heroku, or on AWS, how does the web server communicate with the workers, i.e., send them their tasks?)
 * textareas not as responsive with the auto-grow?
 Use whatever code Github's got?